 - Chapter 1's title, "The Witch of Emerson Park", is a dual reference to The Witches of Eastwick and "The Wizard of Menlo Park" (the nickname of famed inventor Thomas Edison).

 - Chapter 12's title, "Page 15 Girl", was inspired by the "Page 3 girls" in The Sun and similar tabloids.
 The story in the chapter, however, is a short interview devoid of fanservice of any kind.

 - Spell Book: Sharonia's local magic shop, the Blank Scroll, sells spellbooks for mages of all levels.
 Sol complains to Deanna about them being sold separately from the magic wands, as she thinks that having one would have helped her unlock her powers earlier.
-Before she got hers, she cribbed notes for some practice spells on the Internet.
+Before Sol got hers, she cribbed notes for some practice spells from the Internet.

 - Title Drop: When Deanna is asked how she successfully manages to pull off the "Lift" spell, she says:"All I did was think of the spell in my head, go through the motions you drew on the paper, and that's when the crystal lit up."